 The Hayes Research Lab expertise is in bridging multidisciplinary clinical cancer care, clinical trials, translational cancer research, and model systems of cancer with a focus on aerodigestive tumors.

 UTHSC Faculty Page

-About Dr. Neil Hayes
+About Dr. D. Neil Hayes

 Neil Hayes is a native of Winston-Salem, NC and graduate of Davidson College with a BS in chemistry.
-He completed his medical degree at the University of North Carolina, Chapel Hill and then a Masters of Public Health at the Harvard School of Public Health.
+He completed his medical degree at the University of North Carolina, Chapel Hill and then a Masters of Public Health at the Harvard Chan School of Public Health.
 His residency was at the Boston City Hospital in the Boston University School of Medicine program and then fellowship training in Hematology / Oncology at the Tufts New England School of Medicine where he also completed a Masters degree in Clinical Research.
 In conjunction with his fellowship he completed post-doctoral training in the lab of Dr. Matthew Meyerson at the Dana Farber Cancer Institute.

 Upon completion of clinical training he took a faculty position at the University of North Carolina, Chapel Hill School of Medicine where he saw patients with aerodigestive tumors.
 At UNC, Hayes was a professor in the Division of Hematology/Oncology and the Department of Otolaryngology/Head and Neck Cancer Surgery and Director of Clinical Bioinformatics.
 He was principal investigator of The Cancer Genome Atlas project focused on characterizing the spectrum of human cancers.
 He has dedicated himself to the translational study of cancer genomics.
 During his tenure at UNC, he became key personnel to numerous grants in his field of study and has > 150 peer-reviewed publications with over 80,000 citations in 2021.